This post is from guest writer Lori Valentine Rose of Lori Rose Holistic

 - coconut milk at Thrive Market

-- coconut oil at Tropical Traditions (usually not the least expensive but the Green label is a good deal if you can catch a sale!) or if you’re ready for bulk, try Soaper’s Choice.
+- coconut oil at Tropical Traditions (use the code STEWARDSHIP for 10% off at that site!) (usually not the least expensive but the Green label is a good deal if you can catch a sale!) or if you’re ready for bulk, try Soaper’s Choice.

-- coconut flour at Tropical Traditions (watch for free shipping weekends!) and also at Thrive Market
+- coconut flour at Tropical Traditions (use the code STEWARDSHIP for 10% off at that site!) (watch for free shipping weekends!) and also at Thrive Market

-- Flaked or shredded coconut with no sweetener or fillers at Tropical Traditions (almost always the best price online)
+- Flaked or shredded coconut (use the code STEWARDSHIP for 10% off at that site!) with no sweetener or fillers at Tropical Traditions (almost always the best price online)

 - Here’s the scoop on why coconut oil is healthy and how to use it for rookies!